Updated on August 17, 2022.

 Educational institutes let students fill different forms for numerous activities.
 For instance, they allow students to fill up scholarship forms, exchange program forms, extra-curricular activities forms and much more.
 Schools and colleges can use these alerts to notify students about the deadlines of applications and assignments.

 Colleges can utilize alerts to notify students of latest news or issues going on in the campus.
 For example, many colleges notify their students of the issues with transportation services through traditional bulletin boards.
 Push alerts can be extremely useful in this particular case, to spread any news to almost every student in no time.

 Can be used to give key reminders to the students.
 Daily morning reminders can be sent to remind students of bringing photo-IDs, assignments, or any special pass.

 Colleges can also remind students to submit online assignments before the deadline.

 The student information system can be linked to the government agencies to receive an emergency broadcast.
 For example, it can be linked to the weather forecast portal to get a notification like this in case of an emergency.

 As exam results announcer

 Students, indeed, check their results on traditional bulletin boards or websites, colleges can use push alerts to let them know that results are out.

 No doubt, push notifications are a powerful tool for digital marketing.
 However, their recent application in EdTech is seen more as a utility than marketing.
 A tool that can work with equal efficiency in both mobile apps and websites is unquestionably a powerful medium to improve traditional operand of education.
 Just don't let your alerts become so intrusive that they lose their essence.
 They are effective only when well-timed and used for engaging students with relevant information.
-Best way to maintain this relevance is segmenting the students on different grounds, and pushing only the corresponding information.
-In this way, you would not scare a first-year student with an assignment deadline alert for second-year students.
+The best way to maintain this relevance is segmenting the students on different grounds, and pushing only the corresponding information.
+Thus, you would not scare a first-year student with an assignment deadline alert for second-year students.